top of page

 Identifying and Walking with the Lord in His Passion

 We will most likely begin this 3rd week towards the latter half of Lent, ending right up to Easter Vigil.
-Here, we walk with Jesus in his suffering as we would with a friend.
+Here, we walk with Jesus in his suffering as we would with a close friend.
 It is a brief period yet so profoundly moving.
-Here, we spend time contemplating his passion and expression of God‘s faithfulness and love for us in his gift of salvation.
+Here, we spend time contemplating His passion and the expression of God‘s faithfulness and love for us in His gift of salvation.

 We also look more closely at desolation.
 Though this section has less number of calendar weeks in O’Brien’s book and other books, this “Week” is just as dense and intense as the others.